gurnec/btcrecover/TUTORIAL.md

     Beetlejuice beetlejuice Betelgeuse betelgeuse
     Hotel_california

-Placing a `+` (and some whitespace after it) at the beginning of a line tells *btcrecover* to only try passwords that include `Cairo` in them.
+Placing a `+` (and some space after it) at the beginning of a line tells *btcrecover* to only try passwords that include `Cairo` in them.
 You can also combine these two last features.
 Here’s a longer example:

     Cairo cairo Katmai katmai
     + Beetlejuice beetlejuice Betelgeuse betelgeuse Hotel_california hotel_california

 In this example above, passwords will be constructed by taking at most one token from the first line, exactly one token from the second line (it’s required), and at most one token from the third line.
-So `Hotel_californiaBetelgeuse` would be tried, but `cairoKatmaiBetelgeuse` would be skipped (those first two tokens are on the same line, so they’re never tried together) and `katmaiHotel_california` is also skipped (because one token from the second line is required in every try).
-This file would try a total of 244 different combinations.
-Listing all ten of those tokens on separate lines and trying every single possible combination would take 9,864,100 tries... quite a bit more painful.
+So `Hotel_californiaBetelgeuse` would be tried, but `cairoKatmaiBetelgeuse` would be skipped (`cairo` and `Katmai` are on the same line, so they’re never tried together) and `katmaiHotel_california` is also skipped (because one token from the second line is required in every try).

+This file will create a total of just 244 different combinations.
+Had all ten of those tokens been listed on separate lines, it would have produced 9,864,100 guesses, which could take days longer to test!

 ### Anchors ###